TechEvolvace/miniconda-and-anaconda-for-python-guide/README.md

     * Will include all commands to perform this action in Command Prompt, Microsoft Powershell, and Git Bash
 5) Deactivating a Python virtual environemnt with Conda (only when only when for a project repository does have an already existing Python virtual environment AND when you want to stop working on the project and relax)
     * Will include all commands to perform this action in Command Prompt, Microsoft Powershell, and Git Bash
+6) Project Workflow of using Anaconda Distribution or Miniconda Distribution to implement when working on any Python project
+    * Will also include mentions of using Git and GitHub to store these Python-based projects and update them with new changes